Information for suppliers

 Ratepayers can apply for:

-The loan is repaid through your rates, via a Voluntary Targeted Rate (VTR), with interest over a nine year period.
-The interest rate is seven per cent per annum and subject to change annually.
-You will be notified of any change.
+The loan is repaid through your rates, via a voluntary targeted rate (VTR).
 The increase in your rates will start at 1 July, which is the beginning of the rating year.

 You can pay off your loan early in full.
 We can provide you with total amount that you owe at any time.
-If you would like to request a settlement amount please contact us.
+Just ask us for a settlement amount.
 We do not accept lump sum payments towards the amount owing.

 Eligible products and services